 Therefore, doctors use it as a replacement for stronger opioids.
-On the other hand, Naloxone is an antagonist at opioid receptors.
-Consequently, it inhibits opioid effects on the brain.
+On the other hand, Naloxone is an opioid receptor antagonist.
+Consequently, it inhibits the effects of opioids on the brain.

-It helps opioid-addicted patients get relief from opioid withdrawal symptoms.
+It helps opioid-addicted patients find relief from opioid withdrawal symptoms.
 Additionally, it also helps to reduce cravings from highly addictive drugs like heroin and oxycodone.

-The United States Food and Drug Administration (US FDA), allow doctors to use it in the following types of treatments:
+The United States Food and Drug Administration (US FDA) allows doctors to use it in the following types of treatments:

-- Induction Therapy for Addiction: This is the initial part of an addiction treatment which aims at rapid detox of the drug from the body.
-Consequently, medical detox uses it to reduce withdrawal symptoms safely.
+- Induction Therapy for Addiction: This is the initial part of addiction treatment which aims at rapid detox of the drug from the body.
+Consequently, medical detox uses Suboxone to reduce withdrawal symptoms safely.

 - For Methadone addiction: The role of Suboxone in treating addicts of Methadone or other long-acting opioids hasn’t been extensively studied.
 Therefore, doctors do not recommend its use in such cases.
 Instead, Buprenorphine alone is the choice of treatment for such cases.
-Your doctor may prescribe Suboxone after completion of the induction therapy.
+Your doctor may prescribe Suboxone after completing induction therapy.

-- For Heroin addiction: For addicts of heroin or other short-acting opioids, treatment should begin not later than 6 hours after the last Additionally, it can begin as soon as the withdrawal symptoms become noticeable.
+- For Heroin addiction: Heroin or other short-acting opioids addicts should begin treatment not later than 6 hours after the last dose.
+Additionally, they can begin as soon as the withdrawal symptoms become noticeable.

-- Maintenance Therapy for Addiction: The doctor may use it as a part of the maintenance therapy.
-This can happen once the induction therapy is over and they’ve stabilized the patient.
+- Maintenance Therapy for Addiction: The doctor may use it as a part of maintenance therapy.
+This can happen once induction therapy is over and the patient has been stabilized.
 It aims to reduce drug cravings and prevent withdrawal symptoms from coming back.

 This drug acts in a dual manner to avoid cravings and opioid withdrawal.
 Therefore, the basic idea behind combining the two oppositely acting medications in a single formulation is to: